Searching for the best network monitoring software to monitor the network flow of your device? We are reviewing the top network monitoring tool.

 Logic Monitor has a lot to offer regarding visualization.
 You can transfer the data network and display it into color-coded graphs.
 By one graph, you can view multiple devices.
 Overall infrastructure, performance, and health display on the main dashboard.

-For Logic Monitor, there are pricing options also available and named as Starter, Pro, and an Enterprise.
-Starter version includes alerting, dashboards, and reporting with data retention period of three months, alert history storage of three months and ten services of web service checks.
-The Enterprise version has all the above feature for two years and a service check for 300 services with 24×7 support.
+For Logic Monitor, there are pricing options also available and named Starter, Pro, and Enterprise.
+The Starter version includes alerting, dashboards, and reporting with a data retention period of three months, alert history storage of three months and ten services of web service checks.
+The Enterprise version has all the above features for two years and a service check for 300 services with 24×7 support.
 For the license version, you have to request a quote.
-It provides you with a free trial of 14-days.
+It provides you with a free trial of 14 days.

 Over the past few years, EventSentry gaining attraction.
-Regarding action, it is limited to windows device.
+Regarding action, it is limited to Windows devices.
 It takes approximately 30 minutes to set up and run.
 To run it, you don’t have to complete the configuration, and it does not make it inconvenient.
-The new version let the user measure bandwidth utilization and view NetFlow data.
+The new version lets the user measure bandwidth utilization and views NetFlow data.
 It easily identifies the connection and its health.

-All of your network data converted to chart and graphs by visual displays and a geographical location, you can map network traffic also.
-All these graph and display identify the live network activity from a snapshot instead of the navigation tree.
+All of your network data is converted to charts and graphs by visual displays and a geographical location, you can map network traffic also.
+All these graphs and displays identify the live network activity from a snapshot instead of the navigation tree.

-It is all about free network monitoring software.
+It is all about network monitoring software comparison.
 We hope you find it useful and informative.
 So before you pick any of the software, try a trial version and choose accordingly.
-Thank you for reading and stay connected with Top IT Software.
+Thank you for reading and staying connected with Top IT Software.